DimashaMadhushani/Quest-Colombo-CI-CD/README.md

 # 🚀 Quest Colombo CI/CD Pipeline

 This repository contains the Jenkins CI/CD pipeline configuration for the Quest Colombo full-stack web application.
-The application includes a React.js frontend, Node.js backend, and MySQL database.
+The application includes a React.js frontend, PHP backend, and MySQL database.

 ##  Tech Stack